TusharGharge/computer-vision-opencv/README.md

 # computer-vision-opencv #face detection sytem
 Face_Dection System
 Description: This project is build using python programming language.
 Gui/ui is build using Tkinter python module .In Gui use three functional Button .those call their respective function as per respective work.
-Button is created for Fullface,Eye,fullboody detection using train file which provided in the haarcascade folder
+Button is created for Fullface,Eye,fullboody detection using train file which provided in the haarcascade folder.

 Required libraries:
 Numpy
 Opencv
 Matplotlib
 Numpy
 Tkinter